arttumiettinen/pi2/README.md

 ## Help

-The user-oriented help of pi2 can be read at [ReadTheDocs](https://pi2-docs.readthedocs.io/en/latest/).
+The user-oriented help of pi2, including examples, can be read at [ReadTheDocs](https://pi2-docs.readthedocs.io/en/latest/).

 ## Binaries